Below is a summary of the most important dates in Belarusian history, from the 7th century to the present day:

 Following the occupation of White Russian territory, the occupying forces introduced their new regime.
 The occupation – which lasted about three years –affected about eight million inhabitants and 900,000 Soviet prisoners of war.
 Hitler’s Master Plan for the East envisaged leaving 25% of the population alive and using them as a workforce, 75% were to be exterminated or exiled.
 The new regime was backed by the SS, SA, SD (security service), security police, Gestapo and police force.
 Special task forces were also established, whose main function was to combat partisans and underground fighters.
 There were 260 extermination camps in Belarus, with various subsidiary sites.
 According to Soviet figures, about 206,500 people were killed in the Maly Trostinets extermination camp.
 Ghettos were set up in the main towns and one of the largest ghettos in Europe was the Minsk ghetto, in which more than 100,000 Jews died.[caption id="attachment_681" align="alignright" width="312"] Central sculpture at the Khatyn memorial site | Photo: Benny Reiter[/caption]

 In the course of the occupation, the occupying forces carried out more than 140 major punitive expeditions against partisans and the civilian population.
-They destroyed a total of 5,295 villages, 628 settlements were razed to the ground together with the inhabitants.
+They destroyed a total of 5,295 villages, 628 Belarusian villages were burned together with their inhabitants.
 Many of these villages were never rebuilt.
 The burnt village of Khatyn, not far from Minsk, became a tragic symbol of these atrocities and an impressive memorial site was erected there in 1969.